wwselleck/treats/README.md

 ## Solution

 ### Treat
-Content is exposed via a Treat (hence the project name), which is just a logical grouping of content and associated configuration.
+Content is exposed via a Treat (hence the project name), which is just a logical grouping of a source of content (see `TreatSource`) and associated configuration.
 Treats determine a set of Treat Items upon request, and then score those items to designate the importance of those items.

+### Treat Source
-Some examples of Treats may be...
+Each `Treat` has a source of content items, called a `Treat Source`.
+Some examples of TreatSources may be...

-- An 'RSS' Treat, that allows you to subscribe to multiple RSS feeds.
+- An 'RSS' Treat Source, that allows you to subscribe to multiple RSS feeds.
 Some potential configuration options for determing score: Specifying certain RSS that are more important than the others, a keyword matcher that adjusts the score of RSS items whose text content matches a certain keyword

-- A 'Trello' Treat, that exposes certain cards on your Trello boards as Treat items.
+- A 'Trello' Treat Source, that exposes certain cards on your Trello boards as Treat items.
 You could configure the Treat to return cards on  your "To-Do" board that are overdue, or have recent comments on them.
 Or configure your "Albums I Want to Listen To" board to randomly give you an album to listen to every once in awhile.

-- A 'Reddit' Treat, similar to the RSS feed in terms of configuration, but from Reddit instead of RSS.
+- A 'Reddit' Treat Source, similar to the RSS feed in terms of configuration, but from Reddit instead of RSS.

-- A sports Treat, that posts sports scores and ongoing games as Treat items.
+- A sports Treat Source, that posts sports scores and ongoing games as Treat items.
 You could configure it with your favorite teams, so that if your favorite teams were currently playing, it could create an item with a very high importance since you probably want to know about it if you don't already.

-- A stocks Treat, configured with stocks you want to be alerted about, whose score is affected by the % change that day
+- A stocks Treat Source, configured with stocks you want to be alerted about, whose score is affected by the % change that day

 ### Treat Item
 As mentioned before, Treats output a list of Treat Items, which are just individual items of content.
 They might be equivalent to an RSS item, or a sports score, or a Twitch stream, or a stock ticker, etc. They would contain some standard base information, like title, description, url, score, etc., and then possibly some Treat-specific info.